ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Beware of static electricity.
 Discharge of static electricity can be harmful to board.

-## **Inspecting power differences of operations**
+## B) Inspecting power differences of operations

 In this task, we will look at how the different operations on microcontroller affect to the power consumption of it.
 This task is simplified version of ChipWhisperer wiki B2 tutorial http://wiki.newae.com/Tutorial_B2_Viewing_Instruction_Power_Differences and you are free to search for help there (especially some screenshots of program might be helpfult to understand what is supposed to happen and what kind of waveforms might be corresponding to different operations), but this task should be doable without it.

 First we have to make program that performs different operations.
-You can create new folder similarly how you made it in previous introduction tutorial and make next modifications to code:
+Create new folder similarly how you made it in previous introduction tutorial and make next modifications to code:

 Find next code
 ```c